Definition of the term: What is FDA 21 CFR Part 11?

 - Access control: Implement strict access controls to protect electronic records.

-- Training: Train your staff on Part 11 requirements and best practices for electronic record keeping.
+- Training: Train your staff on Part 11 requirements and best practices for electronic documentation.

 - Audit trails: Establish comprehensive audit trails for electronic records.

-- Documentation: Maintain detailed documentation of all processes and system validations.
+- Documentation: Carry out detailed documentation of all processes and system validations.

 Advantages of compliance